vensder/ssl-checker-dashboard/README.md

 Open in browser: <http://ssl-checks.local/>

-## How to copy your own domains list
+## How to copy your own hosts list

-If you don't want to load default demo list of domains during the startup, set the parameter in `docker-compose.yml` file to False:
+If you don't want to load default demo list of hosts during the startup, set the parameter in `docker-compose.yml` file to False:

 ```yaml
 IS_FIRST_LOAD_FROM_FILE_ENABLED=False
 ```

-Then run containers and copy your own file inside the `cron` container, and `cron` service will update the domains info for the new domains.
+Then run containers and copy your own file inside the `checker` container, and `checker` service will update the hosts info for the new hosts.

 If you use docker-compose, just run the `cp` command: